Doctor Nemesis

-Doctor Nemesis is the name of two fictional characters appearing in American comic books published by Marvel Comics and Ace Magazines.
+Doctor Nemesis is the name of two characters appearing in American comic books published by Marvel Comics and Ace Magazines.
 The first is James Bradley, a superhero and associate of the X-Men, while the second is Michael Stockton, a supervillain and enemy of Ant-Man.

 Publication history

-The first version (James Bradley) was a derivative version of the eponymous Golden Age character, that originally appeared in Ace Magazines' Lightning Comics.
+The first version (James Bradley) was a derivative version of the eponymous Golden Age character, who originally appeared in Ace Magazines' Lightning Comics.
 He is a co-creator of the original Human Torch android, and appears in Uncanny X-Men as a member of the X-Club.
 Doctor Nemesis appeared in Cable and X-Force, a series by writer Dennis Hopeless and artist Salvador Larroca that debuted in December 2012.

 The second version (Michael Stockton) was unidentified in Marvel Feature #4, but officially debuted in Marvel Feature #9 and was created by Mike Friedrich and Craig Russell.